 Caicos Bakery at the Caicos Café Plaza in Grace Bay.
 This small shop serves freshly baked goods, sandwiches, coffee, and more.

-Caicos Café Plaza in Grace Bay is best known for its fresh bread and pastries, yet also serves several hot and cold options that are ready to eat, including small pizzas, quiches, and baguettes.
+Caicos Bakery at Caicos Café Plaza in Grace Bay is best known for its fresh bread and pastries, yet also serves several hot and cold options that are ready to eat, including small pizzas, quiches, and baguettes.
+This shop is one of several small bakeries on the island.

 BBQ chicken pizza at Pizza Pizza restaurant in Grace Bay.